bret/framework-examples/depot/README.txt

 How to Run this Depot Application

 Install Rails
-1. "gem install rails -v 1.0 --include-dependencies"
+1. "gem install rails -v 1.0"

 Install & Configure MySQL
-1. Install MySQL 4.1.
+1. Install MySQL 4.1 Essentials.
 Choose "Typical" Installation.
    Select the option to add commands to your path.
 2. Configure MySQL with a "Standard Configuation" Server Instance.

 Load Database